AwalaApp/specs/rs000-core.md

 ## Open Questions

-- How should the Gateway Connection URL be discovered on Android and iOS?
-A clean solution could be having a fixed binding (e.g., PoWebSockets) and URL (e.g., `ws://localhost:1234`).
 - This specification only defines how to make Relaynet work on sneakernets.
 Maybe all the definitions specific to sneakernets should be moved to a separate spec so the core spec is agnostic of the relay layer?
 Using the Internet as the relay layer is already in a separate spec ([RS-017](rs017-adaptive-relay.md)).